Dodge City, Kansas

-Dodge City is the county seat of Ford County, Kansas, United States, named after nearby Fort Dodge.
+Dodge City is a city in and the county seat of Ford County, Kansas, United States.
 As of the 2020 census, the population of the city was 27,788.
+It was named after nearby Fort Dodge, which was named in honor of Grenville Dodge.
 The city is known in American culture for its history as a wild frontier town of the Old West.